Edgar-Mendonca/SHPB-Analysis/README.md

    - The true stress $\sigma_s(t)$ in the specimen is obtained as:
         - $\sigma_s(t) = S_s(t) \cdot (1 - e_s(t))$    <br />
      Here, $S_s(t)$ represents the nominal stress in the specimen.

+# SHPB Cropping Tool

+1. **Data Preparation:**
+   - Prepare your SHPB data in CSV format.
+Each CSV file should contain three columns: 'Time' and the respective voltage data (e.g., 'Incident' and  'Transmitted').

+2. **Launching the Tool:**
+   - Run the Python script `crop.py`.
+   - The tool will display a graphical interface with multiple subplots.

+3. **Selecting Regions:**
+   - For Incident Voltage: Click and drag on the subplot (labelled 'Incident Voltage') to select a region of interest.
+   - For Reflected Voltage: Click and drag on the subplot (labelled 'Reflected Voltage') to select a region of interest.
+   - For Transmitted Voltage: Click and drag on the subplot (labelled 'Transmitted Voltage') to select a region of interest.

+4. **Saving Selected Data:**
+   - The selected regions will be displayed on their respective subplots.
+   - The selected data will be saved automatically to CSV files in the same directory as the script.
+     - Selected Incident Voltage data will be saved to `selected_incident.csv`.
+     - Selected Reflected Voltage data will be saved to `selected_reflected.csv`.
+     - Selected Transmitted Voltage data will be saved to `selected_transmitted.csv`.

 ### Reference